carloxweb/ch_01_Code_Refactor_02/README.md

 #Landing Page

- As an business owner i want a landing page to see 3 marketing services from the Horiseon Marketing agency so that i could know how to apply it to my business.
+ As a business owner I want a landing page with 3 marketing services from the Horiseon Marketing agency so that i could know how to apply it to my business.

+#Sevice Description

+Each service description should be short and clear with images resembling its use